146 Indian crew members stuck on cruise to disembark in Mumbai

-As many as 146 Indian crew members stranded on a cruise ship due to the coronavirus pandemic, will disembark in Mumbai on Thursday, over a month after it set off from Thailand, the Maharashtra Chief Minister's Office (CMO) said on Wednesday.
-The ship- Marila Discovery- had reached Mumbai coast on April 14.
-None of them have tested positive for the infection, the CMO said in a statement.
+As many as 146 Indian crew members stranded on board a cruise ship due to the coronavirus pandemic, will disembark in Mumbai on Thursday, over a month after the vessel set off from Thailand, the Maharashtra Chief Minister's Office (CMO) said on Wednesday.
+The ship- Marila Discovery- reached the Mumbai coast on April 14.
+None of the crew members have tested positive for COVID-19, the CMO said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)